gvwilson/fiction/iffy/index.md

 How could she have *seen* what she needed to do?

 Just as a voice yelled, "Gotcha!" another shouted "*Gardez-vous!*"
-Iffy yelped as a tubby rust-stained snake of a bot reared up in front of her.
+Iffy yelped as a familiar rust-stained centipede reared up in front of her.
 The sailor behind her skidded to a halt on the cobblestones and was knocked sprawling as her partner slammed into her from behind.

 "Mad bot!
 Mad bot!"
 the second sailor shouted,
-dodging back as French Henry waved a heavy manipulator at her.
+dodging back as French Henry clacked a manipulator at her.

 "Come on!"
 Wales pulled her into the scatter of people.